Parsnip soup with dukkah

 Easy

 Making parsnip soup is a must in winter!
-The specific slightly sweet flavor is heavenly and can be combined with many extras.
+The specific lightly sweet flavor is heavenly and can be combined with many extras.

 Making parsnip soup is a must in winter!
-The specific slightly sweet flavor is heavenly and can be combined with many extras.
+The specific lightly sweet flavor is heavenly and can be combined with many extras.

 Kitchen must haves